priyanka-111-droid/100daysofcode/README.md

     5-1: for loops and lists,Average Height program(used loops,sum())

-    5-2: Maximum Height program(for loop in lists)
+    5-2: for loop and lists,Maximum Height program

-    5-3: Sum of Even numbers program(for loop with range)
+    5-3: for loop with range function,Sum of Even numbers program

     5-4: Fizzbuzz program (nice challenge)

-    5-5: Project:Pypassword generator(used random.shuffle())
+    5-5: Project:Pypassword generator(also used random.shuffle())